ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 1. Obtain the highest entry of `hash_by_height` as `(old_height, old_tip)`.
 Check that `block`'s parent hash is `old_tip` and its height is `old_height+1`, or panic.
-This check is performed as defense-in-depth to prevent database corruption, but it is the caller's responsibility to commit finalized blocks in order.
+This check is performed as defense-in-depth to prevent database corruption, but it is the caller's responsibility (e.g. the zebra-state service's responsibility) to commit finalized blocks in order.

 2. Insert:
     - `(hash, height)` into `height_by_hash`;